CypheronLabs/Cypheron-core/docs/examples/basic-usage.md

 # Basic Usage Examples

-This guide provides practical examples for common post-quantum cryptography tasks using PQ-Core.
+This guide provides practical examples for common post-quantum cryptography tasks using Cypheron-Core.
 Each example includes complete, working code that you can adapt for your applications.

 ## Prerequisites

-- PQ-Core API access with valid API key
+- Cypheron-Core API access with valid API key
 - Basic understanding of REST APIs
 - One of: `curl`, Python with `requests`, or Node.js with `axios`